spirosmastorakis/ndnSIM-development/docs/source/applications.rst

 ConsumerBatches
 ^^^^^^^^^^^^^^^^^^^

-:ndnsim:`ConsumerBatches` is an on-off-style application gen- erating a specified number of Interests at specified points of simulation.
+:ndnsim:`ConsumerBatches` is an on-off-style application generating a specified number of Interests at specified points of simulation.

 .. code-block:: c++